johnmcdnl/flashcards/README.md

 Simulate a set of flashcards to help learn a new lanuage

+Automatically adjusts cards returns to factor in what you've previously learned i.e. focus on what you don't know rather than on what you've already learned

 For now just terminal based so something a little bit like

 ``` text